jfrNebus/Android_Conversor_Galaxy/readme_english.md

 ## **Code explanation :bulb:**

-The code is explained as comments, in the files inside the "commented" folder.
+The code is explained in the comments, in the files inside the "commented" folder.
 I programmed and commented everything a few years ago.
-I didn't check it again and I know that now I could fix and clean most of the code, I could delete several useless files, as well as create new documentation to explain the whole code.
+I haven't checked it again since then, but I am sure that now I could fix and clean most of the code, I could delete several useless files, as well as create new documentation to explain the whole code.
 Right now I have no time since I am quite busy, so for now, bear with me; I was less experienced back then.

 <br>